HIStory: Past, Present and Future, Book I: Commercial performance

 HIStory debuted at number one on the Billboard 200 and Top R&B/Hip-Hop Albums charts selling over 391,000 copies in its first week.
-In its second week, the album stayed at the top with 263,000 copies sold, a decline of 33%.
-In its third week, it slipped to number 2 with 142,000 copies sold, a 46% decline.
-However, the album spent just six weeks at the top 10, selling over one million copies in total.
+In its second week, the album stayed at the top with 263,000 copies sold, a decline of 33%.In its third week, the album slipped to number two with 142,000 copies sold, a 46% decline, and to number four the following week with 105,000 copies.However, the album spent just six weeks at the top 10, selling over one million copies in total.
 Controversy with the album came with Jackson having to rerecord some lyrics in "They Don't Care About Us" after he was accused of antisemitism, and contributor R. Kelly was accused of having plagiarized one of the album's songs, "You Are Not Alone", leading to its banning on Belgian radio.

 According to SoundScan by March 1998, the album had sold more than 2.2 million units.
 According to SoundScan, the set fell short of many observers' expectations.
 The album has further sold 730,000 copies through BMG music club as of February 2003.
 The album was certified eight times platinum by the Recording Industry Association of America (RIAA) on August 23, 2018, in the United States.
 Because HIStory is a double disc album, its CDs are therefore counted separately for certification purposes, meaning the album achieved platinum status in the United States after 500,000 copies were shipped, not one million.

 However, the album was a massive success in other countries.
 In Europe, before it was released, three million copies were shipped, breaking records as the most shipped album ever.
 The International Federation of the Phonographic Industry certified HIStory six times platinum, denoting six million shipments within the continent, including 1.5 million in Germany and 1.2 million shipments in the United Kingdom.
 In the United Kingdom, the album debuted at number one and sold 100,000 copies in just two days.
 It was certified 4× platinum by the BPI.
 Eventually, it sold 1.6 million copies.
 In Australia, an advance order of 130,000 copies was the largest initial shipment in Sony Australia's history.
 In first two days HIStory sold 30,000 units in Spain and 75,000 units in Italy.
 In Spain, HIStory was the 20th best selling album of 1995 and the 12th best selling album by a foreign artist.
 In Chile, the album topped the charts and broke all sales records in the country when it sold 25,000 units within 72 hours of its release on June 16.
-In Colombia, 150,000 copies (300,000 equivalent units) were shipped.
+In Colombia, 150,000 copies (300,000 equivalent units) were shipped.In Canada, retailers ordered 400,000 copies of History in advance of its release.
+The album subsequently debuted at number one on the Canadian Albums Chart.

 As of November 1996, History reached 11 million copies worldwide.
 According to Sony, the album was shipping as many as 100,000 copies weekly by the end of 1996.